Assembly

 Production plan creation

-We create an assembly order table, list
+We create an assembly order table, list the components required for each assembly line, and create a production plan.

-This order table allows us to manage the
+This order table allows us to manage the complex steps required to assemble over 2,000 engine models.

 Assembly